divadidip/divadidip/README.md

 ## Hi there 👋
-### I'm a Mathematician with experience as a marketer and data analyst.
+### I'm a mathematician with professional experience as a marketer and data analyst.
 I'm combining my commercial and technical expertise to suggest sales & marketing strategies that contribute to the company's growth 🪴

 ## Tools 📫
 ### <img src="https://cdn3.iconfinder.com/data/icons/logos-and-brands-adobe/512/267_Python-512.png" alt="Python Pandas" width="20"/> Pandas, NumPy, Matplotlib,...